Albury - South

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Albury - South's approval levels have been below the yearly average of 38, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Albury - South's approval levels have been slightly above the yearly average of 38, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?